osrf/zenoh_evaluation/mont_blanc/fastdds/README.md

 The fastddsgen IDL spec doesn't explicitly support this case, but the fix that allows this to work is fairly simple-- the generated sources need to be manually patched.

 This is because there is a missing `const operator ==` operator overload.

-So just manually patch it in the generated header and source file!
+This issue [appears to have been fixed in the newest release of fastddsgen](https://github.com/eProsima/Fast-DDS-Gen/issues/98), but since it isn't what is installed by default in the latest version of FastDDS, you either need to upgrade manually, or.. manually patch it in the generated header and source file!

 For example: